jsmejia78/aim_certification_challenge/Certification_Tasks_Completed.md

 - Increase the number of blogs used from ~80 to approximately 400–500

-- Reevaluate the structure of the graph; the web search tool may not be the best fit for this app, but it was included to meet requirements
+- Add guardrails

+- Add further personalization and a method to gather user feedback regarding the efficiency of the advice

 - Add support for multi-user access (this is essential for managing long-term memory)